-Occupying an elevated south-facing position, in an area of outstanding natural beauty with views across the valley, lies this detached period home.
-Having been lovingly modernised by the existing owners Pickwick House provides bright and well-proportioned family accommodation rich is character and style.
-Features are prominent throughout and include sash windows feature fireplaces and tall ceilings.
-On the ground floor the sitting room boasts a double aspect outlook and focal firpelace with woodburning stove inset.
-The sociable family kitchen opens to a dining room with exposed wooden floor and period fireplace. similarly with a double aspect outlook the room is flooded with light and enjoys access directly to the rear garden.
+Occupying an elevated south-facing position, in an area of outstanding natural beauty with views across the village to the valley beyond, lies this detached period home.
+It provides bright and well-proportioned family accommodation rich in character.
+Features include sash windows, feature fireplaces and tall ceilings.
+On the ground floor the sitting room boasts a double aspect outlook and focal fireplace with wood burning stove inset.
+The sociable family kitchen opens to a dining room with exposed wooden floor and period fireplace.
+Similarly with a double aspect outlook the room is flooded with light and enjoys access via steps down to the rear garden.
 A utility/boot room provides further useful family space.
-Stairs from the hallway rise to the first floor where 3 bedrooms and a contemporary family bathroom are positioned.
+Stairs from the hallway rise to the first floor where 3 bedrooms and a family bathroom are positioned.
 Particular mention must be made of the master bedroom enjoying a sash window to the front elevation and ensuite facility.
-A staircase rise to the second floor attic level where a play room/home office leads into Bedroom 4.
+A staircase rises to the second floor attic level where a play room/home office leads into Bedroom 4.
 (The front photograph is of the rear of the property)

 The property occupies an elevated setting in Brimscombe, a small village on the outskirts of Stroud town centre.
 Local day-to-day amenities can be found within Brimscombe, including village inn, shop and primary school.
 The A419 travels along the Brimscombe Valley and connects Stroud & Cirencester, each town offering a wide selection of shops, educational and recreational facilities.
 Above Brimscombe lies some 600 acres of commonland vested in the National Trust and known as Minchinhampton Common.
 A direct line to London Paddington runs from nearby Kemble and Stroud railway stations.